Replace a lost Company Constitution on law firm website

 As stated above, only a single director is required.
 However, in Australia, there are over 27,000 Memorandum of Articles of Association and 59,000 constitutions that still require two directors.

-We review brand new company constitutions incorporated on non-law firm websites.
+We review brand-new company constitutions incorporated on non-law firm websites.
 Many still require the company to have two directors.

 What if your rules say two directors – but one wants to resign?
 You lodge the correct form with ASIC to resign as a director.
 ASIC accepts the form.
 However, the resignation is void.
 This is against a company liquidator and a trustee in bankruptcy.

-To rectify, update your company rules.
+To rectify this, update your company rules.

 A company with insufficient officers breaches the Corporations Act 2001.
 You suffer penalties and are prosecuted.